 There was that one time I used

 strace and a Ruby script to bypass a really long step in a build pipeline.
-The trick was figuring out the inputs and outputs by running the process under
+The idea from a high level was pretty simple: run the build process with

 I recently found out that when Packer generates an AMI it also creates EBS snapshots and those snapshots are not cleaned up when the AMI is de-registered.
 Here’s the script I now use to manage a rolling window of the most recent AMIs Continue reading